-To commemorate Global Tiger Day and help spread some much-needed awareness about the plight of this mighty and unmistakable predator, I asked Toby Sinclair (one of our expert specialist guides in India, Sri Lanka, Nepal and Bhutan) to share some interesting tiger facts with us all.
+To celebrate Global Tiger Day and help spread some much-needed awareness about the plight of this mighty and unmistakable predator, Toby Sinclair (one of our expert &Beyond specialist guides in India, Sri Lanka, Nepal and Bhutan) shares some interesting and rather sobering tiger facts.

-Toby has lived and guided in India and Sri Lanka for over 30 years and is one of the region’s best-travelled naturalists and specialist guides.
+Toby has lived and guided in India and Sri Lanka for over 40 years and is one of the region’s best-travelled naturalists and specialist guides.
 Not only has he edited, photographed or authored 20 books about India and South Asia, he also continues to manage wildlife and cultural documentaries for the BBC, PBS, Discovery and National Geographic channels across the region.
-We are truly proud and honoured to have him in the &Beyond family.

 Did you know…?

-The tiger is the biggest species in the cat family, weighing as much as 300 kg or 660 lbs
+- The tiger is the biggest species in the cat family, weighing as much as 300 kg or 660 lb

-Initiated in 2013, the Village Wildlife Volunteer Programme aims to conserve and protect the tiger populations within the Ranthambhore Tiger Reserve.
+- Initiated in 2013, the Village Wildlife Volunteer Programme aims to conserve and protect the tiger populations within Ranthambhore Tiger Reserve.
 Under this initiative, 30 volunteers, or ‘guardians’, (typically herders or farmers that live on the outskirts of the reserve) help to monitor tigers outside the reserve, report any suspected poaching activity and keep track of any issues arising from cattle deaths caused by tigers.
 Our &Beyond Asia team sponsored one guardian and, more recently, donated motorbikes to enable mobility for the Village Education teams when conducting their conservation lessons and reforestation projects.